anantrp/chat-widget/README.md

 <h1>Web Chat Widget</h1>

 Easily add a chat bubble to your website with a single `script` tag.
 A simple and responsive chat widget built with HTML, CSS, and JavaScript.
-The chat widget is styled using Tailwind CSS (v2)
+The chat widget is styled using Tailwind CSS (v2).
+[The blog post](https://anantrp.hashnode.dev/how-i-built-a-chat-widget-with-chatgpt-in-under-an-hour) describing how I did it.

+## Built with ChatGPT (GPT-4)

+About 95% of the code for this widget is written by GPT-4, I just edited and adjust a few things

 <br>